Nguyễn Công Phượng: Incheon United (loan)

+Sint-Truiden (loan)

-On 30 June 2019, a Japanese newspaper named Sponichi confirmed that Công Phượng was going to join Sint-Truidense V.V. with loan contract for one year.
-He kicked off in the last friendly match of Sint Truiden before the new season when Sint Truiden host Lommel SK at home on 17 July (losing 1–2).
-He got the first officially match for Sint-Truiden in the 0–6 losing game against Club Brugge KV on 2 August, started playing in the 70th minute.
+On 30 June 2019, a Japanese newspaper named Sponichi confirmed that Công Phượng was going to join Sint-Truiden on loan for 1 season.
+He made his debut for Sint-Truiden, in the 0–6 defeat against Club Brugge on 2 August, coming on in the 70th minute.
 However, he was excluded permanently from the squad after this game.
-He was mainly used for the youth team, had played 5 games and scored 1 goal against Club Brugge U-21 on 27 August 2019.
+He was mainly used for the youth team, had played 5 games and scored 1 goal against Club Brugge U21 on 27 August 2019.

-After the unsuccessful half-season at STVV, Công Phượng was expected to return to Vietnam at the end of 2019 and play for Hoang Anh Gia Lai.
-However, this team has sent him to Ho Chi Minh City F.C., the runner-up of 2019 V.League 1, by another loan contract.
+After the failure half-season at STVV, Công Phượng returnted to Vietnam and played for Ho Chi Minh City, the runner-up of 2019 V.League 1, on another loan contract.

-Ho Chi Minh City F.C.
+Ho Chi Minh City

-Công Phượng kicked off in a friendly match against South Korean side Jeonnam Dragons, losing 0–1.
-He scored his first goal for the club in an 2020 AFC Cup group stage against Yangon United F.C.
+Công Phượng scored his first goal for the club in 2020 AFC Cup group stage match against Myanmar club Yangon United on 11 February 2020.

-On 1 March 2020, at Thống Nhất Stadium, Công Phượng had the first time playing a final match at the club level against Hanoi FC at Vietnamese Super Cup.
-At the 20th minutes, he surprised the audience by a long shot to bring an advantage to his club.
-But with a higher level of skills and experience, Hanoi FC fastly controlled the match and scored 2 goals to win the match.
-After Trần Phi Sơn, Công Phượng was one of the few players performing well.
+Công Phượng had the first time playing a final match at the club level, against Hanoi at Vietnamese Super Cup.
+At the 20th minute, he surprised the audience by a long shot to bring an advantage to his club.
+But with a higher level of skills and experience, Hanoi quickly controlled the match and scored 2 goals to win the match.

+On 17 June, he scored a goal and assisted another in a 3–0 victory against Viettel.
+He did the same against Than Quang Ninh on 11 July, also a 3–0 victory.

-On 26 September 2020, Công Phượng impressively scored a brace in the 5–1 victory against Nam Định F.C., but later he got toe injured during the game which made him be almost absent for the rest of 2020 season.
-He finally resumed in the club's last match against Becamex Bình Dương on 7 November, coming as a substitute in 64th minutes.
+On 26 September, Công Phượng impressively scored a brace in the 5–1 victory against Nam Dinh, but later he got toe injured during the game which made him be almost absent for the rest of 2020 season.
+He finally comeback in the club's last match of the season, against Becamex Bình Dương, coming as a substitute in 64th minute.
+In total, Công Phượng had 10 goals after 19 appearances during the loan spell at the Red Battle Ship.